CCMS-UCSD/GNPSDocumentation/docs/nap.md

 and then selecting NAP in the corresponding description.
 You can also directly open clicking ["here"](https://proteomics2.ucsd.edu/ProteoSAFe/?params=%7B%22workflow%22:%22NAP_CCMS2%22%7D).

-This will bring you to the workflow input to start NAP.
+This will take you to the workflow input to start NAP.
 The image below shows an example of the most important parameters

 ![nap_input_form](img/nap/nap_input_page.png)